daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Field-Reinforced Armor
 * Tier 6: Masterful Armor Modification (Jet Assisted Flight) or Masterful Armor Modification (Cypher Pod)

-**GM Intrusions:** The armor won’t come off.
+**GM Intrusions:** The armor won't come off.
 The armor acts under its own power.
 The armor suffers a momentary power loss.
 NPCs are scared by the power armor.

 -----